openresty/lua-resty-memcached-shdict/README.md

 This library provides a powerful memcached client that deliver the following important features:

 1. Automatically using shm-based caching layer with OpenResty's [lua_shared_dict](https://github.com/openresty/lua-nginx-module#lua_shared_dict).
+This local shm cache layer can also be turned off by setting the `disable_shdict` to `true`.
 1. Automatically using server-level (not worker-level) cache locks (based on [lua-resty-lock](https://github.com/openresty/lua-resty-lock)) to avoid duplicate and concurrent queries to the memcached server for the same key when it is a cache miss in the local shm cache.